Cobra Kai stars Tanner Buchanan and Mary Mouser announce engagement on red carpet

 Cobra Kai stars Tanner Buchanan and Mary Mouser just hard launched their relationship — and their engagement — following years of speculation from fans.

+The longtime co-stars shared a joint post on Instagram on Thursday to announce their engagement.
+The post included pictures of Buchanan and Mouser walking through the lobby of a hotel, as they were dressed up for the series-finale event for Cobra Kai.

+“We’re so happy to finally share that we’re engaged.
+This is such a special moment in our lives, the closing of one chapter and celebrating the continuation of another,” Buchanan wrote in the caption.
+“We’re so grateful for the love and support, and though we’re partial to having our private moments, we’re excited to share this check-in to our world

-The longtime co-stars walked the red carpet together on Wednesday during Netflix’s series-finale event for Cobra Kai, which is releasing the final part of its final (sixth) season on Thursday.
+The news came after they walked the red carpet together on Wednesday during Netflix’s event for Cobra Kai, which is releasing the final part of its final (sixth) season on Thursday.
 As Mouser posed with her arm around Buchanan’s shoulder, they both held their hands up to reveal matching silver rings.

-On Thursday, Netflix shared a sweet snap of the actors while confirming their engagement.

-“COBRA CRYING BECAUSE TANNER BUCHANAN & MARY MOUSER ARE ENGAGED,” Netflix wrote on X/Twitter.

 Mouser, 28, posed on the red carpet in a brown, sparkled mini-dress, along with a set of silver necklaces and bracelets.
 Meanwhile, Buchanan, 26, wore a navy blue suit and grey tie, along with a silver watch and yellow sunglasses.